SEO 101: How the Google Search Algorithm Works

 Google strives to understand what you are searching for.
 This is the only way it can provide relevant results.

-With the help of language models, Google is able to decipher your intention, thus knowing what to look up in its index.
+With the help of language models, Google can decipher your intention, thus knowing what to look up in its index.

-While there is more to this than meets the eye, Google is undoubtedly the search engine leader in regards to returning relevant results.
+While there is more to this than meets the eye, Google is undoubtedly the search engine leader regarding returning relevant results.

 Here’s another interesting passage from Google that gives you a good idea of how much time the company has put into this part of the process: